Origen-SDK/o2/python/web/source/guides/documenting/your_sphinx_app.rst

 ^^^^^^^^

 Adjacent to *restructured text* is another popular markup language: :markdown_home:`markdown <>`.
-Depending on your background (or how involved you are in blogs and social media websites) you may already have experience using Markdown but none using RST and wish to continue using Markdown to write content.
+Depending on your background, or how involved you are in blogs and social media websites (Markdown is popular in those spaces), you may already have experience using Markdown but none using RST and wish to continue using Markdown to write content.
 A Sphinx extension, :recommonmark_home:`recommonmark <>` is available to build Markdown content for Sphinx apps and Origen comes with this already installed and configured.
-The *origen_sphinx_ext* will configure your Markdown to accept :recommonmark_embedded_rst:`embedded RST <>`, allowing you to place :sphinx_rst_directives:`RST directives Sphinx uses <>`  inside your Markdown documents.
+The |ose| will configure your Markdown to accept :recommonmark_embedded_rst:`embedded RST <>`, allowing you to place :sphinx_rst_directives:`RST directives Sphinx uses <>` inside your Markdown documents as well.

 See the :recommonmark_home:`recommonmark <>` docs for more information.